-Strong quake rattles Greek island of Crete
+Strong quake rattles Greek island of Crete; 1 dead

-ATHENS, Greece (AP) — A strong earthquake with a preliminary magnitude of 5.8 has struck the southern Greek island of Crete, rattling residents.
-There was no immediate information on damage or injuries.
+ATHENS, Greece (AP) — A strong earthquake with a preliminary magnitude of 5.8 struck the southern Greek island of Crete Monday morning, killing one person and injuring several more, authorities said.

+The quake sent people fleeing into the streets, while schools were evacuated.
+Repeated aftershocks were rattling the area, and local media reported damage in villages near the epicenter.

 The Athens Geodynamic Institute said the quake struck at 9:17 a.m. local time (0617 GMT), with an epicenter 246 kilometers (153 miles) south southeast of the Greek capital, Athens.